approximately-equal/kingmaker-thesis/contents/matter/methods.typ

 = Methods <methods>

-In this chapter, I describe each component of `kingmaker` my framework for simulating strategic elections.
+In this chapter, I describe each component of `kingmaker`, my framework for simulating strategic elections.
 In `kingmaker` an election is composed of a few core parts: a set of candidates, a set of voting blocs, and a method.
 A voting bloc has a preference and a strategy.
-The structure of an election is shown in @election-configuration. `kingmaker` also sets an election pipeline (see @election-pipeline) that species how ballots are generated, and elections tabulated and decided.
+The structure of an election is shown in @election-configuration. `kingmaker` also sets an election pipeline (see @election-pipeline) that specifies how ballots are generated, and how elections are tabulated and decided.
 It is important to understand that this model is _not_ realistic and has limitations that will be discussed thoroughly.

 #stack(
   dir: ltr,